-Monmouth University is a comprehensive, mostly residential university with 32 undergraduate programs, 23 master’s programs and two doctoral programs.
-The Monmouth Plan, our strategic plan, calls for growth in graduate programming while keeping the number of undergraduate programs relatively steady.
-Monmouth enjoys being listed in U.S. News and World Report as #28 in Best Colleges Regional University – North and we have been listed in Princeton Review’s Best Colleges for 18 straight years, including the 2023 edition of “The Best 388 Colleges.”
+Monmouth University is a comprehensive, mostly residential university with 33 undergraduate programs, 23 master’s programs and three doctoral programs.
+Monmouth enjoys being listed in U.S. News and World Report as #23 in Best Colleges Regional University – North and we have been listed in Princeton Review’s Best Colleges for 18 straight years, including the 2023 edition of “The Best 388 Colleges.”

 There are more than 300 full-time faculty members with 69 percent of them in tenured or tenure-track positions.
 Our faculty are experts in their fields and engage in scholarship, research, and creative activities, while preserving Monmouth University’s focus on teaching.
 Whether faculty collaborate with groups or individual students on projects, we offer an environment that encourages intellectual inquiry.